natisawesome/ANTH410R/2025-08-30-Nats-Fail-Log.md

 <img width="282" height="204" alt="image" src="https://github.com/user-attachments/assets/e43d4946-a2ec-482f-83d1-f612984e0fce" />

+---

+Joplin Update: I started this form of note taking at the beginning of the week on Sunday.
+It is now Friday.
+I think that I really like Joplin.
+You honestly do not even have to type the markdowns in.
+You can just type your regular notes and use the heading, bold, italic, etc. buttons and it will markdown and format everything automatically.
+It is also formatted like OneNote with the notebooks and pages so it is super easy to stay organized.
+I would definitly recommend this to anyone who wants more universally accesable notes or notes that use markdowns in general.

 ### Paper
  want to give a shout-out to this style of note-taking that I really love.
 However, there are a few downsides.
 Unfortunately, when a professor is going quickly, it’s much easier for me to type than to write, so I can keep up.
 As I mentioned in my discussion post for this week, I’m left-handed, so my notes tend to smudge A LOT.
 This is often challenging to address; sometimes I find pens that work for a while, but later they won't (if I order new ones or replace the ink).
 I’ve also realized that when I use pencils, the words can smudge so badly that I can't read them.